Private Island Networks Inc.

 Overview

-Provided below is draft documentation for the FPGA architecture and Verilog modules that comprise the Private Island ® project.
-Documentation is updated on a regular basis.
+Provided below is draft documentation for the FPGA architecture and Verilog modules that comprise the Private Island ® open source project.
+This documentation is being updated on a regular basis.
+Note that the architecture portion of the documentation is generic, but implementation details are for the Betsy™ maker board.

 The source code is hosted here using cgit.

-The system is highly configurable, and the user can specify at build time many parameters including the number of PHYs to instantiate, packet filter purpose, trigger points & size, and buffer depths.
+The system is highly configurable, and the developer can specify at build time various parameters including the number of PHYs to instantiate, packet filter purpose, trigger points & size, and buffer depths.

-The figure below depicts a system with three PHYs instantiated for the purpose of connecting PHY2 to a local Linux processor.
-Example usage would be a network tap or a dedicated system controller port for performing higher level packet analysis and control.
-In this scenario, the Private Island ® system acts as an Ethernet bridge / filter / firewall between PHY0 and PHY1.
+The figure below depicts an SGMII-based system with three PHYs instantiated for the purpose of connecting PHY2 to a local Linux processor.
+Example usage would be a network tap or a dedicated system controller port for performing higher level packet analysis, machine learning, and control.
+In this scenario, the system acts as an Ethernet bridge / filter / firewall between PHY0 and PHY1.

 Figure 1: Private Island ® FPGA Architecture (example three port instantiation for network tap)